ga-curriculum/intro-to-mongoose/setup/README.md

 ```plaintext
 MONGODB_URI=mongodb+srv://<username>:<password>@sei-w0kys.azure.mongodb.net/?retryWrites=true
 ```

-> Do not use the above connection string in your application, it will not work.
+> 🚨 Do not use the above connection string in your application.
+It will not work.

 There must be no spaces between `MONGODB_URI`, `=`, and your atlas connection string.
 It should be written as one continuous string.

 This will make the connection string available in our application on the `process.env.MONGODB_URI` property.

 Your connection string will default to a generic unnamed database, as indicated by the `/?` towards the end of the connection string.
 However, you ***must*** update this to your preferred database name.

 **In this application, that will be `todos`.**